Respiratory distress syndrome (RDS) is a breathing problem that affects newborns,

 Many babies with milder symptoms get better in 3–4 days.
 Those who are very premature

 may take longer to recover.

 What Are the Signs & Symptoms of Respiratory Distress Syndrome?

 Within minutes or hours of being born, a baby with RDS will have breathing problems.

-These problems get worse over time, and include:
+If untreated, these problems get worse over time.

 noisy breathing or grunting